Xexxa/serenityos-wiki/fonts.md

 - Always include character FFFD &#xfffd; ([https://www.unicode.org/charts/PDF/UFFF0.pdf](https://www.unicode.org/charts/PDF/UFFF0.pdf)), it's the fallback character if a glyph is missing.
 - Give the font a filename in the following format NameStyleSize.ext (examples: KaticaRegular10.font)
 - If the font is primarly or exclusively for CJK characters then prefix the family with CJK and space "CJK Name"
+- If you want to encode for example Klingon or Tengwar, then follow the assignments of UCSUR[^1]

 ## General design guidelines